 Undergraduate coursework in the following: Human Anatomy and Physiology, Biomechanics, Exercise Physiology, plus two additional science courses.
 These courses should be completed prior to formal admission into the program and registration in graduate courses with few exceptions.
 This list may not include prerequisites for all elective courses.
 Assessment of prerequisite requirements is made at the discretion of the graduate program director.

 All applications are now online through the School of Graduate Studies.
 However, a complete application consists of the submission of the following materials:

 a completed application with appropriate, non-refundable, non-deductible application processing fee (consult application to see current fee which can be paid by credit card)

 - official GRE scores

 - official transcripts of all previous academic work

 The application is not forwarded to the graduate program director until all required documents are on file.
 It is the applicant's responsibility to monitor the application process.
-The application deadline is February 1st.
-Review of applications will begin after January 15th.
+The application deadline for Fall admission is April 1; however, we will begin early review of applications on February 1 for considerations on acceptance and GA positions.
+The deadline for Spring admission is November 1 but admission is also contingent upon space available as most students begin the program in the fall.
 More information and application materials are available below.

 When applying to the program it is highly encouraged for you to contact a potential faculty mentor by looking through the faculty profiles and identifying a faculty member with whom you might be interested in working (i.e., similar research interests) as part of your potential graduate assistant responsibilities.

 Beginning in the fall semester (2020) the Beaver College of Health Sciences will require all graduate and undergraduate students, who as a part of their program of study have required or elective clinicals, internships, field placements, or practicums, to submit to a criminal background check.
 The BCHS policy can be found here.